 Lawrence Rutkowski is Senior Counsel in Seward & Kissel's corporate finance department.
 Mr Rutkowski has practised law since 1979.
 He joined Seward & Kissel as a partner in 1992.

-Mr Rutkowski is head of the firm's maritime and transportation finance group, a cross section of attorneys within the firm from the corporate finance, corporate securities, litigation and tax departments with expertise on matters of interest to clients in the transportation industry and is a member of the firm's business transactions group.
+Mr Rutkowski is the senior member of the firm's maritime and transportation finance group, a cross section of attorneys within the firm from the corporate finance, corporate securities, litigation and tax departments with expertise on matters of interest to clients in the transportation industry and is a member of the firm's business transactions group.
 In such capacity, Mr Rutkowski has worked on matters ranging from the formation of joint ventures, asset finance transactions, secured and unsecured lending, registered and unregistered securities transactions, mergers and acquisitions and cross border leases to restructurings and bankruptcy.
 In addition to representing clients in the transportation and financial services industries, Mr Rutkowski's practice has included considerable experience in equipment finance and in the energy sector.

 Mr Rutkowski received a BA degree, magna cum laude, from College of the Holy Cross, in 1975, and a JD degree, from Columbia Law School in 1978.

 Shipping rides a roller coaster – but are we climbing, falling or just awaiting the next twist and turn?What a wild ride the shipping industry has had of late.
 While the pundits and prognosticators still talk of impending relief or doom depending on the market sector, others (including ostensibly neutral financial observers) have been more blunt as 2017 rolls in

 Shipping finance has long been the preserve of specialists in the field operating in an environment where market participants all knew each other; where knowledge was evenly shared by those participants and where the faces rarely changed.
 Moreover, the shipping industry itself was shrouded in...